 Four Academy Award winners coming together to make a once-in-a-generation film with a just-in-time message.watch the film

-In what is likely their last time together, we trace the epic life stories of these Nobel Peace Prize winners as they faced oppression, exile, death threats, cancer, and more — unbowed and still laughing.
+In what turned out to be their last time together, we trace the epic life stories of these Nobel Peace Prize winners as they faced oppression, exile, death threats, cancer, and more — unbowed and still laughing.

 They are opposites in many ways, yet their friendship shows us that our shared humanity is bigger than our differences.